-To find the user manuals for Axis applications, go to axis.com.
+To find the user manuals for Axis applications, go to help.axis.com.

-• Several applications can run at the same time but some applications might not be compatible with each other.
+- We recommended running one application at a time. - Several applications can run at the same time but some applications might not be compatible with each other.
 Certain combinations of applications might require too much processing power or memory resources when run in parallel.
-Verify that the applications work together before deployment.
+Verify that the applications work together before deployment. - Avoid running applications when the built-in motion detection is active. - Applications are supported on channel 1.